stephengold/Libbulletjme/README.md

   + the [jMonkeyEngine][jme] game engine
   + [Dokthar's fork of jMonkeyEngine](https://github.com/dokthar/jmonkeyengine)

-This project also made use of the following software:
+This project also made use of the following tools:

   + the [Firefox web browser][firefox]
   + the [Gcc] compiler